Dave Chappelle hosts concert to honor Ohio shooting victims

-DAYTON, Ohio (AP) - Thousands turned out to a benefit hosted by comedian Dace Chappelle that honored victims of a mass shooting in Ohio.
+DAYTON, Ohio (AP) - Thousands turned out to a benefit hosted by comedian Dave Chappelle that honored victims of a mass shooting in Ohio.

-News outlets report the star-studded “Gem City Shine” took place Sunday in Dayton’s Oregon District, the historic neighborhood that was marred by a 32-second rampage that killed nine people and left dozens injured Aug.
+The star-studded “Gem City Shine” took place Sunday in Dayton’s Oregon District, the historic neighborhood that was marred by a 32-second rampage that killed nine people and left dozens injured Aug.
 4.

-The event was designed to “reclaim” the district and raise money for the victims and survivors of the shooting.
-Stevie Wonder headlined the event, which also featured Chance the Rapper and Talib Kweli, among other musicians.
+Stevie Wonder headlined the event, which also featured Chance the Rapper and Talib Kweli, among other musicians, news outlets reported.

-Comedian Jon Stewart addressed the crowd, and got them to sing “Happy Birthday” to Chappelle.
+The event was designed to raise both spirits as well as money for the victims and survivors of the shooting.

+“Don’t forget what this place is about!
+Mankind learned how to fly in this city,” Chappelle told the crowd.
+“Don’t forget what this place is about.
+When the rest of the country was all slavery, everybody was free in Ohio.”

+Chappelle, who lives in nearby Yellow Springs, was treated to a rendition of “Happy Birthday” by attendees, instigated by comedian Jon Stewart.

 Earlier Sunday, Kanye West hosted a Sunday Service in a Dayton park.
+The service for victims featured choir singers and was also attended by Chappelle.

+Sunday evening’s benefit contributed to helping the community heal, business owners said.

+“It’s reclaiming Dayton.
+We don’t want anybody to be scared,” Abby Beach told the Dayton Daily News.
+“We want everyone to know it’s an exciting and fun-loving community.”

-Mayor Nan Whaley says no taxpayer money was used for the event.
+Mayor Nan Whaley says no taxpayer money was used for the benefit.
+The mayor and the chamber of commerce raised funds for security and Chappelle donated the stage and secured talent, she said.

+“And the least we can do, Dave, is we have declared it Dave Chappelle day in Dayton, Ohio,” Whaley said on stage Sunday night.

 Sign up for Daily Newsletters